bismarckmuniz/hotmart-challenge-java-api/README.md

 `PUT/productor/v1/transaction/{id}`

-This end-point is called to update a transaction.
+This end-point is chamda de update a transaction.

 **Body:**